 In Multi Mode, the Q can send and receive on all 16 MIDI Channels at once, depending on the Instrument settings of the current Multi program.
 When several Instruments are set to the same ranges, it is possible to send up to 16 notes and aftertouch messages when one key is pressed.
 However, Pitchbend, Modulation Wheel and Pedal messages are sent only once.
-Please read the section "Instrument Parameters" for details.
+Please read the section "Instrument Settings" on page 42 for details.